What is the first step to start freelancing?

 IMO, when you’re applying to reelance writing jobs for beginners, having a vast experience in an area—professionally or personally—is what will set you apart and get noticed in a sea of experienced freelancers.

-Know which type of freelance work you want to do.
+Know which type of freelance work you want to do to get freelance writing jobs.

 The exciting thing about freelancing is that there are so many different styles of freelance writing you can try and different types of freelance writing the businesses are looking for.
 What’s even more appealing is that there are a ton of freelance writing jobs for remote work.
 Keep in mind when you are searching for freelance jobs that some of the types of freelance writing tend to pay better than others.